Dezső Gyarmati

-Dezső Gyarmati (23 October 1927 – 18 August 2013) was a Hungarian water polo player and three-time Olympic champion; he later became the coach of the Hungarian national water polo team.
+Dezső Gyarmati (23 October 1927 – 18 August 2013) was a Hungarian professional water polo player and three-time Olympic champion; he later became the coach of the Hungarian national water polo team.
 Widely regarded as a "legendary player", Gyarmati was the most decorated player in the history of the sport.

 Early life and family

 Dezső Gyarmati was born in Miskolc, Borsod-Abaúj-Zemplén.

 He married Éva Székely, a swimmer who was the 1952 Olympic champion in the 200-metre breaststroke.
 Their daughter Andrea Gyarmati has competed as a backstroke and butterfly swimmer; she received two Olympic medals in 1972, and is a one-time world record holder for the 100 metres butterfly.

 Player career

 As a left-handed utility player, Gyarmati could play in all positions of the field.
 He was the most successful water polo player in the history of the Olympics.
 He participated in five different Summer Olympics, winning three gold medals with the Hungarian team at the 1952 Summer Olympics in Helsinki, the 1956 Summer Olympics in Melbourne, and the 1964 Summer Olympics in Tokyo.
 His team received silver medals at the 1948 Summer Olympics in London, and bronze medals at the 1960 Summer Olympics in Rome.
 Gyarmati became European Champion two times, in 1954 and in 1962.
 He is widely considered the greatest water polo player of all time.

 Gyarmati played a total of 108 matches with the Hungary national team.
 He was among the fastest water polo players of his time, with a personal record of 58.5 seconds for 100 meters.

 Gyarmati played in the famous Blood in the Water match between Hungary and the Soviet Union at the 1956 Olympics, which occurred weeks after the Soviet invasion of Hungary.
 FINA stated that while it is usually "remembered as the 'Blood bath of Melbourne' after the scenes of the dying minutes, it was team captain Gyarmati who opened the scoring and set up the other three goals Hungary netted while winning 4-0 en route to the title."